emattiza/pandoc_resume/markdown/resume.md

 ----

-A skilled data analyst with a wealth of experience delivering new functionality and applications for the manufacturing floor and retailers.
+A skilled retail data analyst with a wealth of experience delivering new functionality and applications for the largest US-based retailers.
 Capable of learning quickly and working with project teams to scope solutions that deliver value with automation.
-A well-versed Linux, Python, and SQL administrator who can take on some of your toughest data questions and find solutions.
+A well-versed Python, SQL, and Power BI administrator who can take on some of your toughest data questions and craft compelling solutions.

 ----

 Experience
 ----------
-**Associate Client Manager, The Nielsen Company, LLC** 09/2019-Present
+**Client Manager, The Nielsen Company, LLC** 09/2019-Present

-Create and Scale solutions supporting major retailers in answering the toughest Merchant questions.
-Develop novel models and visualizations to support enhanced discovery and decision making by the retailer.
+Create and scale solutions supporting major retailers in answering the toughest merchant questions.
+Develop novel models and visualizations to support enhanced discovery and decision making by category buyers.
 Deliver value through hands-on collaboration and support.

+* Authored and delivered innovative assortment analytics solutions that resulted in 3 out of 4 new items per category added as a result of delivered insight.
+  Won Impact Award upon nomination by leadership team for outstanding efforts in advancing data-driven decision making with a Top 5 US Retailer

+* Primary point of contact and programmer in a partnership collaboration to advance online item discovery and 3rd party marketplace seller identification to a Top 5 US Retailer.
+Scaled existing manual process with Python, Containers, and Azure.
+Extracted data from partner with very high throughput and deliver to retailer in a streamlined fashion with quick turnaround from request to receipt of data.

 * Utilized broad SQL experience to craft and convert novel forecast models into scaled data pipelines.
 Opened the door for the retailer to better understand new product introduction opportunities and assortment optimizations.

-* Provided granular insights through integration of exisiting data deliverables, resulting in new revenue opportunities for Nielsen.

-* Acted as a force multiplier for the Merchant Analytics team through education on SQL and advanced Excel features to support more sustainable and efficient client support processes that meet needs quicker
+* Acted as a force multiplier for the Merchant Analytics team through education on SQL and advanced Excel features to support more sustainable and efficient client support processes that meet needs faster

 **Data Systems Engineer, Arconic Inc**